plentymarkets/docs-raw/plentyInterface/Item.md

 ## Contracts<a name="item_property_contracts"></a>
 ### PropertyGroupNameRepositoryContract<a name="item_contracts_propertygroupnamerepositorycontract"></a>

-Repository for property group name
+The contract for the property group name repository

 #### Namespace